johnsonding/goldfynch/_posts/2016-03-29-load-files-what-are-they-and-do-we-still-need-them.md

 date: 2016-03-29 11:39:00
 tags: general user-experience load-files
 author: "Ross Johnson"
+excerpt: "Simply put, a load file is a really well organized text file.
+Load files are used by older software that still utilize legacy relational databases."
 ---

 Simply put, a load file is a really well organized text file.
 It contains information related to the connections between individual data elements and their corresponding slots in a database.